unoplatform/workshops/tube-player/modules/06-Theme-overrides/README.md

 Uno Platform offers two ways to import app themes.

-1. Import C# Markup from the Uno Platform plugin for Figma
+1. Import color overrides in C# Markup form - will be imported from the Uno Platform plugin for Figma in this workshop.
+It will also be provided as is in the [export from Figma section](#export-from-figma) - if you do not wish to use Figma).
 2. Create and import a custom DSP theme.

 ## Prepare the theme override